Kartaverse/Reactor-Anywhere/README.md

 ## Why is this Reactor migration to the web even required?

-BMD has made it clear at [Resolve v21.1](https://www.blackmagicdesign.com/support/readme/59dd4eef1f4941c29fb8dc48b33f5c8) in the release notes literal "Notes" section that 3rd-party developers should respect the core tenets of BMD's Freemium/Paid business model.
+BMD has made it clear at [Resolve Free v21.1](https://www.blackmagicdesign.com/support/readme/59dd4eef1f4941c29fb8dc48b33f5c8) in the release notes literal "Notes" section that 3rd-party developers should respect the core tenets of BMD's Freemium/Paid business model.
 We are still processing the meaning of this and how to adjust for that.
 Stay tuned.

 ![Resolve Free v21.1 Note](static/img/The-Wizard-Of-Oz-The-Great-Oz-Has-Spoken.jpg)